top of page

 So, the ultimate question is: do grains and fillers deserve their bad rep?

-Prey-model diets refer to fresh food consisting of 100% animal protein including meat, muscle tissue, organs and bone.
+Prey-model diets refer to fresh food consisting of 100% animal products including meat, muscle tissue, organs and bone.
 There are, as of now, a limited amount of fresh pet food companies that cater to felines, which is just as well because we can't all be board-certified nutritionists!

 The biggest issue for most is budget, as meat is far more costly than plants.
 For a lot of pet parents, the commercial option is affordable and easily attainable.
 While it's not perfect, wet food is much closer to what cats should be eating, with high moisture and protein levels; and usually a small amount of carbohydrates.
 Once cats start eating kibble, it can be difficult to transition them to anything else.